stairwaytowonderland/resume-md-to-ats-converter/README.md

 1. #### Convert to PDF 🦋

-    Convert a markdown resume to PDF format:
+    Converts a markdown resume to PDF format:

     ```
     POST /convert/pdf